 Is Net Metering Available in Utah?

-Utah has various net metering, or net excess generation (NEG), programs in partnership with local municipalities and utility companies.
+The state of Utah does not make it mandatory for its utility companies to offer net metering.
+However, several utility companies offer some sort of net metering or net billing programs.
 These programs provide energy bill credits based on how much excess energy your solar panels produce and send back into the power grid.

 How Much Do Solar Panels Cost in Utah?